Everything for a better work-care balance

 Conclusion

 Caring for a relative is an emotional and physical challenge that often pushes family caregivers to their limits.
 Effective stress management is therefore crucial in order to conserve your own energy and stay healthy in the long term.
-Better sleep, regular self-care, a change of perspective in care, exchanges in self-help groups and dealing with crisis situations in a targeted manner can help family carers to cope better with their stress and maintain their own quality of life at the same time.
+Better sleep, regular self-care, a change of perspective in care, exchanges in self-help groups and dealing with crisis situations in a targeted manner can help family caregivers cope better with their stress and maintain their own quality of life at the same time.
 It is important to consciously take time for yourself, pay attention to your own needs and make use of support - because this is the only way to ensure that care remains a feasible and fulfilling part of your life in the long term.

 Do you have any questions or individual support needs?